jrwoodwa/graph-based-predictive-maintenance/README.md

 > **“Tell me *when* the machine is about to change states — before it does.”**

 Whether it’s shifting from operational to recovery or heading toward a failure, timing matters.
 Acting too late means downtime.
-Acting too early wastes effort.
+Acting too early wastes effort and money (parts).

 Unfortunately, most systems rely on anomaly scores or rule-based alarms that are reactive, vague, or just plain noisy.